kirill-nasonkin/Web_Scraper/README.md

 For example, the article with the title "Legendary Arecibo telescope will close forever — scientists are reeling" would be saved to the file named Legendary_Arecibo_telescope_will_close_forever_scientists_are_reeling.txt.
 4) If there's no articles on the page, script creates a folder, but in this case the folder would be empty.

-Example
-The program takes 2 input values from the user and then continues to process the Nature website data.

-The greater-than symbol followed by a space (> ) represents the user input.

-> 4
-> Nature Briefing
-Saved all articles.